firebase/firebase-cpp-sdk/release_build_files/readme.md

 code.

 ## Release Notes
+### Upcoming release
+-   Changes
+    - General (Android): Fixed a bug that required Android apps to include `com.google.android.gms:play-services-base` as an explicit dependency when only using AdMob, Analytics, Remote Config, or Messaging.

 ### 9.0.0
 -   Changes
     -   General (iOS): Firebase C++ on iOS is now built using Xcode 13.3.1.